openstack/nova/doc/source/reference/rpc.rst

 .. image:: /_static/images/rpc-arch.png
    :width: 60%

-..

-Nova implements RPC (both request+response, and one-way, respectively nicknamed 'rpc.call' and 'rpc.cast') over AMQP by providing an adapter class which take cares of marshaling and unmarshaling of messages into function calls.
-Each Nova service (for example Compute, Scheduler, etc.) create two queues at the initialization time, one which accepts messages with routing keys 'NODE-TYPE.NODE-ID' (for example compute.hostname) and another, which accepts messages with routing keys as generic 'NODE-TYPE' (for example compute).
-The former is used specifically when Nova-API needs to redirect commands to a specific node like 'euca-terminate instance'.
+Nova implements RPC (both request+response, and one-way, respectively nicknamed ``rpc.call`` and ``rpc.cast``) over AMQP by providing an adapter class which take cares of marshaling and unmarshaling of messages into function calls.
+Each Nova service (for example Compute, Scheduler, etc.) create two queues at the initialization time, one which accepts messages with routing keys ``NODE-TYPE.NODE-ID`` (for example ``compute.hostname``) and another, which accepts messages with routing keys as generic ``NODE-TYPE`` (for example ``compute``).
+The former is used specifically when Nova-API needs to redirect commands to a specific node like ``euca-terminate instance``.
 In this case, only the compute node whose host's hypervisor is running the virtual machine can kill the instance.
 The API acts as a consumer when RPC calls are request/response, otherwise it acts as a publisher only.

 Nova RPC Mappings
 -----------------